 Comprehensive rezoning is the process whereby a jurisdiction changes the zoning map to be consistent with the Master Plan.
 This also involves reviewing and updating the zoning code.
 This ensures that the zoning map & code align with the community’s vision for the future as expressed in the adopted comprehensive plan.

-"What is the Process for a Text Amendment? "
+"What is the Process for These Code Changes "

-The Text Amendment process begins with the Concept Team.
+The Code change text begins with the Concept Team.
 This group is comprised of representatives from numerous county agencies including:

 - Department of Planning